 Section 1.
 K.S.A.
-2003 Supp.
+2004 2005 Supp.
 21-3412a is hereby amended to read as follows: 21-3412a. (a) Domestic battery is:

-- (1) Intentionally or recklessly causing bodily harm by a family or household member against a family or household member; or - (2) intentionally causing physical contact with a family or household member by a family or household member when done in a rude, insulting or angry manner. - (b) (1) Upon a first conviction of a violation of domestic battery, a person shall be guilty of a class B person misdemeanor and sentenced to not less than 48 consecutive hours nor more than six months' imprisonment and fined not less than \$200, nor more than \$500 or in the court's discretion the court may enter an order which requires the person enroll in and successfully complete a domestic violence prevention program. - If, within five years immediately preceding commission of the crime, a person is convicted of a violation of domestic battery a second time, such person shall be guilty of a class A person misdemeanor and sentenced to not less than 90 days nor more than one year's year of imprisonment and fined not less than \$500 nor more than \$1,000.
-The person convicted must serve at lease five consecutive days of imprisonment before the person is granted probation, suspension or reduction of sentence or parole or is otherwise released.
-The five days' five-day imprisonment mandated by this subsection may be served in a work release program only after such person has served 48 consecutive hours' hours of imprisonment, provided such work release program requires such person to return to confinement at the end of each day in the work release program.
+- (1) intentionally or recklessly causing bodily harm by a family or household member against a family or household member; or - (2) intentionally causing physical contact with a family or household member by a family or household member when done in a rude, insulting or angry manner. - (b) (1) Upon a first conviction of a violation of domestic battery, a person shall be guilty of a class B person misdemeanor and sentenced to not less than 48 consecutive hours nor more than six months' imprisonment and fined not less than \$200, nor more than \$500 or in the court's discretion the court may enter an order which requires the person enroll in and successfully complete a domestic violence prevention program. - (2) If, within five years immediately preceding commission of the crime, a person is convicted of a violation of domestic battery a second time, such person shall be guilty of a class A person misdemeanor and sentenced to not less than 90 days nor more than one year's imprisonment and fined not less than \$500 nor more than \$1,000.
+The five days' imprisonment mandated by this subsection may be served in a work release program only after such person has served 48 consecutive hours' imprisonment, provided such work release program requires such person to return to confinement at the end of each day in the work release program.
 The person convicted must serve at least five consecutive days' imprisonment before the person is granted probation, suspension or reduction of sentence or parole or is otherwise released.
 As a condition of any grant of probation, suspension of sentence or parole or of any other release, the person shall be required to enter into and complete a treatment program for domestic violence prevention.